-The civil works projects in Colorado are few and occur only in Jefferson, Arapahoe, and Denver counties, Colorado.
-The following threatened and endangered species are known to occur in Jefferson, Arapahoe, and Denver counties and subsequently could be found near the civil works projects described in this Programmatic EA.
-Following the discussion of threatened and endangered and endangered species, Table 4-1 on page 20 provides a summary of the threatened and endangered species in the State of Colorado that have the potential to occur at individual civil works project sites.
+The following threatened and endangered species are known to occur in the state of Montana and subsequently could be found near the civil works projects described in this Programmatic EA.
+Following the discussion of threatened and endangered species, Table 4-1 on page 24 provides a summary of the threatened and endangered species in the State of Montana that have the potential to occur at individual civil works project sites.